thomasingalls/holisticparallelogram/README.md

 ```
 webpack --watch
 ```
-`webpack --watch` will recompile a `bundle.js` file when any client-side JS files have changed.
+`webpack --watch` will recompile a `bundle.js` file when any client-side JS files have changed, streamlining the development workflow.

 In a separate shell, start the server by running:
 ```